 When en route to Colombia to meet my boyfriend's parents for the first time, I remember nervously listening to the latest episode of News in Slow Spanish on the plane in a desperate attempt to refresh my high school Spanish one last time before shaking their hands.
 Luckily, I could not have asked for a warmer welcome (or a more patient audience as I stumbled through even my most well-rehearsed sentences).
 Of course, in hindsight, I wish I took learning Spanish much more seriously when I was younger, but over the past three years, I've found that there are ways to make communicating with a language barrier much easier, even when you're not even close to being fluent.

 If you're preparing to meet your S.O.'s parents and you're facing a language barrier, here are a few tried-and-true tips for making the process less intimidating.

 Learn (and Practice!)
 Some Key Phrases

 If your high school education was anything like mine, your language skills are limited to phrases that are great for asking for directions and ordering off a menu, but not very useful for making small talk beyond anything but the weather.
 As neurotic as this sounds, I found it really helpful to prepare answers to semi-expected questions like, What do you do?
 How many siblings do you have?
 What kind of music do you like?

-Knowing that I was meeting not only my significant other's parents but also members of his immediate and extended family, I wanted to practice to feel confident in my responses (plus, I tend to get "deer in the headlights" face when speaking in front of a crowd).
+Knowing that I was meeting not only my significant other's parents, but also members of his immediate and extended family, I wanted to practice in order to feel confident in my responses (plus, I tend to get "deer in the headlights" face when speaking in front of a crowd).
 For brushing up on reading, listening, and speaking skills, these are the only language learning apps worth downloading in my opinion.
 But don't stress—when in doubt, your significant other can always act as a translator.

 Immerse Yourself in the Language Ahead of Time